satyendrasingh007/openshift-tekton-june2024/Day1/README.md

   - upgrading our appliction from one version to other without any downtime
 - control plane with the help of kube-proxy supports in-built load balancing to our application workloads
 - control plane with the help of core-dns supports service discovery

+## Pod Overview
+- a group of related containers
+- within the Pod container, application will be running
+- is a JSON/YAML Definition which is stored in the etcd database
+- is a Kubernetes/Openshift resource
+- the smallest unit that can be deployed within Kubernetes/Openshift
+- Pod gets it own IP address
+- all the containers that are part of a single Pod, shares the same IP Address and ports
+- recommended best practice is one main application per Pod Expected output

+## ReplicaSet Overview

+## Deployment Overview